Migrate to the recommended plugin

 ✔️ Test the queries

-Open the GraphQL playground tool at http://localhost:8000/__graphql after launching your project to test and discover the types and properties of your GraphQL schema.
+When running your project in development, you can open the GraphQL playground tool at http://localhost:8000/__graphql to test and discover the new types and properties of your GraphQL schema.

 query MyPages($uid: String, $lang: String) {